Living in Argentina

 Novelty alone isn’t self-sustaining though — a consistent level of quality will keep people coming back.

-Similarly, creating much needed jobs while taking advantage of lower labor costs to provide services for overseas clients will put any business at an advantage.
+Similarly, creating much-needed jobs while taking advantage of lower labor costs to provide services for overseas clients will put any business at an advantage.
 Finding quality employees is one of the most difficult challenges, but due to the current economic crisis there are a growing number of foreigners with abundant experience and a good work ethic in Buenos Aires looking for jobs.

-Starting a business in Argentina will be a paperwork headache similar to getting residency.
 There are 15 paperwork procedures that need to be completed in order to start a business, for which you can hire someone to complete.

 Once again the easiest way to go about it would be to hire a good lawyer to help you complete these steps.
 If that’s not an option you may want to consider whether you have enough capital and/or vigor to start a business in the first place.
 A good place to start may be to join local business-oriented meetup or ‘Expat’ groups to meet other people installed and running businesses in Argentina.